Inclusivity Banner Image

 University Recreation and the Chinook commit to empowering students and community members to succeed through equitable support and engaging programming.
 We foster an inclusive climate that enables all to thrive.

-University Recreation and the Chinook values providing programs and activities that are accessible.
+University Recreation and the Chinook value providing accessible programs and activities.
 We are proud to provide equipment and programming that creates an inclusive environment and makes every reasonable effort to be accessible to everyone.
 Reasonable accommodations are available with adequate prior notification.
 Students with disabilities who may need accommodations to fully participate in activities at UREC or Chinook must have accommodations approved through the Access Center at 509.335.3417.
 Contact Joanne Greene at 509.335.9669 for more information.

 Our Commitment

-University Recreation and the Chinook actively seek opportunities to improve access to facilities and programming and the overall participant experience.
-Our professional staff invests in the wellbeing of our members and employees by expanding our knowledge and skills through various diversity training.
-Through the use of self-report surveys and University Recreation’s Equity, Diversity, and Inclusion (EDI) Committee, we evaluate such data as well as current and new offerings to tailor programming to suit our patrons.
+University Recreation and the Chinook actively seek opportunities to improve access to facilities, programming, and the overall participant experience.
+Our professional staff invests in the well-being of our members and employees by collecting feedback from users and expanding our knowledge and skills through training.
+We evaluate current and new offerings to tailor programming to suit our patrons.

-Your feedback is important to us.
-Please let us know if you have any feedback regarding equity, diversity, or inclusion.
+We value your feedback.
+Please let us know if you have any feedback regarding your experience with our facilities, programs, or services.

 Locker Room & Restroom Accessibility